Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Introduction-to-Simulation/section_warmup.md

 path, which is just a $U(6,12)$ random variable.
 One might argue that to have a large, positive deviation from the mean in the former case, all three $U(2,4)$ random variables need to deviate positively from their mean.
-For these three ``dials'' to all align in this manner is less likely than for the single dial in the latter case.
+For these three ''dials'' to all align in this manner is less likely than for the single dial in the latter case.
 Ergo, the bacon path is more likely than the egg path to be the critical path.
-The same ``reasoning'' applies when comparing the toast- and bacon paths.
+The same "reasoning" applies when comparing the toast and bacon paths.
 This is all good except that the reasoning is flawed.
-%%
-\\[1ex]
-%%

 Let us start by estimating the probabilities
 \begin{equation}
 \label{eq:pcb}